cosmos/ibc/spec/app/ics-028-cross-chain-validation/overview_and_basic_concepts.md

 i.e., the *unbonding period* (denoted as `UnbondingPeriod`) has elapsed on both the provider and all the consumer chains.
 Thus, a *VSC reaching maturity* on a consumer chain means that all the unbonding operations that resulted in validator updates included in that VSC have matured on the consumer chain.

 > **Background**: An *unbonding operation* is any operation of unbonding an amount of the tokens a validator bonded.
 Note that the bonded tokens correspond to the validator's voting power.
+We distinguish between three types of unbonding operations:
+> - *undelegation* - a delegator unbonds tokens it previously delegated to a validator;
+> - *redelegation* - a delegator instantly redelegates tokens from a source validator to a different validator (the destination validator);
+> - *validator unbonding* - a validator is removed from the validator set; note that although validator unbondings do not entail unbonding tokens, they behave similarly to other unbonding operations.
+>
-Unbonding operations have two components:
+> Regardless of the type, unbonding operations have two components:
 > - The *initiation*, e.g., a delegator requests their delegated tokens to be unbonded.
 The initiation of an operation of unbonding an amount of the tokens a validator bonded results in a change in the voting power of that validator.
 > - The *completion*, e.g., the tokens are actually unbonded and transferred back to the delegator.
 To complete, unbonding operations must reach *maturity*, i.e., `UnbondingPeriod` must elapse since the operations were initiated.
+>
+> For more details, take a look at the [Cosmos SDK documentation](https://docs.cosmos.network/master/modules/staking/).

 > **Note**: Time periods are measured in terms of the block time, i.e., `currentTimestamp()` (as defined in [ICS 24](../../core/ics-024-host-requirements)).
 > As a result, a consumer chain MAY start the unbonding period for every VSC that it applies in a block at any point during that block.